 Occasionally you need to fill the classic burger-and-fries meal void as a veg eater.
-So I love the fact that Burger King offers a veggie burger, and a Morningstar one at that.
-The patty comes on a toasted bun with the lettuce, tomato, and pickles fixin's, but add cheese, if you eat it, for an extra dose of flavor.
+So I love the fact that Burger King offers the Impossible Whopper, which might actually be better than a regular whopper.
+The patty comes charbroiled like a regular whipper and has all the same toppings: lettuce, tomato, onions, pickles, mayonnaise, and cheese if you want it.
 I won't sit here and pretend these fries have a leg up on McDonald's, but they do have a notable lack of beef flavoring and a thick yet crispy texture that holds up well.
 This is the type of meal that begs for a fountain soda, so do the right thing and oblige.

-Best order (Hardee’s): Veg It Thickburger and a side of crispy curls
+Best order (Hardee’s): Beyond Thickburger and a side of crispy curls

 When a place has chicken in its name, you know your vegetarian self is in for a bit of a tough time.
 However, should you be dragged here by selfish friends fiending for chicken sandwiches, your best bet is the go-to side of fries, though they’re not just any fries.
 These are waffle fries, and they are crispy and wonderful, especially when dipped in the chain’s eponymous smoky sauce.
 But fries do not make a whole meal, so get some greens with the Superfood Side, which involves broccolini, kale, dried cherries, nuts, and the elimination of any and all guilt.
 Wash everything down with a cold lemonade, and then make your friends pay for your meal for being rude.

 You will worship at the Church after biting into one of its made-from-scratch biscuits drizzled with luscious honey butter, even if you can’t eat 90% of the menu.
 Points must be awarded for serving fried okra, a divisive vegetable that’s made almost impossible to dislike when fried up by the good folks of Church’s.
 Though jalapeño poppers are a more common offering, Church’s goes the alternative route here too, with bombers that achieve a somehow thick-yet-light breading and involve legitimately spicy jalapeño bits balanced out by liquid-gold cheese.